Planetary engineering: Feasibility

 A variety of planetary engineering challenges stand in the way of terraforming efforts.
 The atmospheric terraforming of Mars, for example, would require "significant quantities of gas" to be added to the Martian atmosphere.
 This gas has been thought to be stored in solid and liquid form within Mars' polar ice caps and underground reservoirs.
 It is unlikely, however, that enough CO_{2} for sufficient atmospheric change is present within Mars' polar deposits, and liquid CO_{2} could only be present at warmer temperatures "deep within the crust".
 Furthermore, sublimating the entire volume of Mars' polar caps would increase its current atmospheric pressure to 15 millibar, where an increase to around 1000 millibar would be required for habitability.
 For reference, Earth's average sea-level pressure is 1013.25 mbar.

 First formally proposed by astrophysicist Carl Sagan, the terraforming of Venus has since been discussed through methods such as organic molecule-induced carbon conversion, sun reflection, increasing planetary spin, and various chemical means.
 Due to the high presence of sulfuric acid and solar wind on Venus, which are harmful to organic environments, organic methods of carbon conversion have been found unfeasible.
 Other methods, such as solar shading, hydrogen bombardment, and magnesium-calcium bombardment are theoretically sound but would require large-scale resources and space technologies not yet available to humans.

+Habitability

+In planetary engineering, the term habitability is used to describe if a planet has the ability to support life and what the conditions are to make that possible.
+Scientists distinguish between two types of habitably, short-term and long-term.
+Short-term refers to an organism's ability to survive on a planet from anywhere to a few days to a few years.
+Long-term refers to an organism's ability to sustain itself on a planet for multiple decades.

+A habitat is described as an environment that supports the activities of at least one known organism.
+This can mean different things: